dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

   - programming
   - aspnet
   - unittest
+summary: "Upgrade your API tests by using PostgreSQL and Testcontainers for isolated, repeatable integration testing."
 ---

 # Get Ready for Testcontainers: Taking Minimal Web API Testing to the Next Level 🚢